microsoft/ProjFS-Managed-API/README.md

 The Windows SDK contains a native C API for ProjFS.
 The ProjFS Managed API provides a wrapper around the native API so that developers can write ProjFS providers using managed code.

+Note that to use this library on a computer that does not have Visual Studio installed, you must install the [Visual C++ redistributable](https://visualstudio.microsoft.com/downloads/#microsoft-visual-c-redistributable-for-visual-studio-2019).
+This applies whether you build this source code yourself or use the pre-compiled library [available from nuget.org](https://www.nuget.org/packages/Microsoft.Windows.ProjFS/).

 ## Solution Layout

 ### ProjectedFSLib.Managed project